Who is Martin Luther King Jr. to us, 50 years later?

 Policy and leadership in Memphis urgently require great change in the near future.
 I believe that this change will come from the consensus molders that we see stepping up in greater numbers to answer King's call for the radical economic and political redistribution that is necessary for true equality.

-Tami Sawyer is the director for diversity and cultural competence at Teach for America Memphis and a social justice advocate.
+is the director for diversity and cultural competence at Teach for America Memphis and a social justice advocate.
 Named by The Tennessean as one of 18 Tennesseans to watch in 2018, Sawyer founded #takeemdown901, the successful movement to remove Confederate statues in Memphis.
 She frequently speaks and writes about the continued movement for social justice and racial equity in the South.
 Sawyer is currently a candidate for Shelby County Commission.

 Reginald Dwayne Betts: I'm not sure at all that I do King's memory justice imagining that today's civil rights issue is mass incarceration